Hybrid Task and Motion Planning with Reactive Collision Handling for Multi-Robot Disassembly of Complex Products: Application to EV Batteries: System Configuration

 \section{System Configuration}

-We implement a ROS-based multi-robot stack for safe, coordinated operation in shared human–robot workspaces.
-At its core, a MoveIt-based control node orchestrates motion planning, manipulation, trajectory execution, and collision avoidance.
-The \emph{Planning Scene} aggregates robot kinematics, real-time sensor input, and environment representations into a single, continuously updated state used by the planner (OMPL back-end) and the collision checker (FCL).
-Fig.~\ref{system} outlines the architecture and data flow among perception, planning, and execution.
+We implement a ROS-based multi-robot stack for safe, coordinated operation in shared workspaces.
+A MoveIt-based control node orchestrates motion planning, manipulation, trajectory execution, and collision avoidance.
+The \emph{Planning Scene} aggregates robot kinematics, sensor input, and environment representations into a continuously updated state used by the planner (OMPL) and collision checker (FCL).
+Fig.~\ref{system} outlines the architecture and data flow.

 \paragraph{MoveIt and the planning problem} Planning and replanning are posed as a constrained optimisation over robot configurations $\mathbf{q}\in\mathcal{C}\subset\mathbb{R}^n$:

 where $f(\mathbf{q})$ encodes path/time/energy costs, and $d(\mathbf{q},t)$ is the \emph{signed distance margin} to the nearest obstacle at time $t$ (positive: safe, zero: contact, negative: penetration).
 Safety is enforced \emph{along the trajectory}, i.e., $d(\mathbf{q}(s),t)\ge d_{\min}$ for all path parameters $s\in[0,1]$.